himanshuxd/Image_Resize/README.md

 # Image Resize
-Script to batch resize images through command line (cmd - Win x64)
+A script to batch resize images through the Windows command line (cmd)

 # Requirements
-Get a copy of ImageMagick : https://www.imagemagick.org/script/download.php#windows and install it for using `magick.exe`.
-For usage with Gimp get and download the latest Gimp : https://download.gimp.org/pub/gimp/v2.10/windows/ and resize with the Gimp GUI and export the file.
+Get a copy of ImageMagick : https://www.imagemagick.org/script/download.php#windows and install it for using `magick.exe` include the excecutable in your `PATH` in case the script doesn't work

 # Usage
-With ImageMagick use : `magick.exe mogrify -resize AxB -path / input.ext output.ext` where AxB is the target resolution and input and output for batch conversion can be as such - `*.jpg` or `*.png`
+Do `magick.exe mogrify -resize AxB -path / input.ext output.ext` where (A, B) is the target resolution and input output for batch conversion can be any image format `*.png` `*.jpg` etc.

+# Alternative
+Alternatively get Gimp use it : https://download.gimp.org/pub/gimp/v2.10/windows/